etejedor/GSoC_2018/README.md

 * Download the [test notebook](Spark_DistROOT_TDataFrame.ipynb) and the [DistROOT module](DistROOT.py) from this repository.

 Once you have set up your environment with all the software listed above, you should be able to run the test notebook.
 The __deliverable__ of this task is precisely that notebook after being executed and saved, that is, the notebook containing the code cells plus the generated output cells.

+At the light of the results you obtained, please __answer__ the following questions:
+* What is the number of rows (or entries) of the initial dataset?
+* How many entries are left after applying the filters?
+* Could you add another filter to cell #3 on any of the columns of the dataset?
+How would you specify it?
+What is the resulting number of entries after adding that filter?